idl3r/zwift-smart-fan-controller/ARTICLE.md

 - `zwiftID`: Your Zwift ID
 - `pollingInterval` Adjust the polling interval (in ms).
 Keep a high value to not experience too frequent speed changes.
 - `smoothCycles` fan control will take the average of data from recent several polling cycles to determine the fan level.
 Set to 1 for instant fan level switching.
+- `delayFanUp`: delay several cycles before turning the fan level up.
+Set this value above 1 if you don't want the fan to respond to short sprint efforts.
+- `delayFanDown`: delay several cycles before turning the fan level down.
+Set this value above 1 if you don't want the fan to respond to brief recovery.

 To run the program use the command